 Automated Speed Enforcement (ASE) and Red Light Camera (RLC) Penalty Orders

-Effective January 20, 2025, Automated Speed Enforcement (ASE) and Red Light Camera (RLC) violations will join Parking Violations under the Administrative Penalty System (APS) to move forward Vision Zero, increase public safety, and increase and to improve efficiency for dispute resolution.
-Vehicle owners who receive an ASE or RLC Penalty Order with a violation date as of January 20, 2025 can pay, look up status or dispute it online.
+Effective January 20, 2025, Automated Speed Enforcement (ASE) and Red Light Camera (RLC) violations joined Parking Violations under the Administrative Penalty System (APS) to move forward Vision Zero, increase public safety, and increase and to improve efficiency for dispute resolution.
+Vehicle owners who received an ASE or RLC Penalty Order with a violation date as of January 20, 2025 can pay, look up status or dispute it online.
 Find out more about Administrative Penalty System for parking, ASE and RLC violations, go to toronto.ca/APS.

 Note: The below information applies to ASE and RLC penalty orders with a violation date on or after January 20, 2025.